EMRL/stir/README.md

 ## Autopilot

-`stir --automate` works well for unattended updates of Wordpress sites; great for maintaining updates via a crontab.
+`stir --automate` works well for unattended updates of Wordpress sites; great for maintaining updates via a cron.
 An example cron script can be [found here](https://github.com/EMRL/stir/blob/master/etc/cron/stir.cron.example).
 Running in this mode, the project will only be deployed if there are Wordpress core or plugin updates.
 If other code changes are detected the project will not be auto-updated.
 Smart Commits must be enabled or nothing will be deployed.

 ## Contact